rpajanssen/java-triangle/exception-handling/before/README.md

 # And...

 Always have automated (integration)tests validating the exception scenarios!
+Right now in this example we only test the happy flows.

-# Resource calls
+# Example resource calls

 ## Valid person calls